James Hasleby

 From 1876 Hasleby taught at Dumbarton, 5 km south-east of Toodyay, until 1877 when the school closed.
 He then took over the Gwalla School at Northampton until his retirement in 1893.
 He also served as Secretary of the Northampton Roads Board, as clerk to the magistrates and Clerk of the Local Court at Northampton and, in the absence of a clergyman, officiated at local funerals.

 Hasleby was one of a very small number of convicts in Western Australia to overcome the social stigma of his conviction and obtain a respectable position in society.
 Although most respectable occupations were closed to ex-convicts, the colony was desperately short of teachers, yet unable to pay a sufficient wage to attract them.
 Whereas educated people of the "free" class were not attracted to teaching positions, the positions were attractive to educated ex-convicts, for whom the salary was no lower than other vocations open to them, and the job offered a degree of respectability.
 In total, 39 ex-convicts became school teachers in Western Australia.
-Erickson (1983) has suggested that the use of ex-convict school teachers played an important role in the gradual breaking down of the social stigma of convictism.
+Ex-convict school teachers played an important role in the gradual breaking down of the social stigma of convictism.